Emma Watson Breaks Free Of Typecasting In Tom Hanks Sci-Fi Film ‘The Circle’

 Emma Watson is famous for playing the character of Hermione Granger in the Harry Potter film franchise.
-Watson was cast in the role that would make her world famous when was ten-years-old, and the English actress featured in all eight Harry Potter films that were produced between 2001 and 2011.
+Watson was cast in the role that would make her world famous when was ten-years-old, and the English actress starred in all eight Harry Potter films that were produced between 2001 and 2011.

 ‘The Circle’ Trailer: Emma Watson Owns the Big Screen – https://t.co/a24IXiW0IC #TheCircle pic.twitter.com/jcGFFSlBGn